-Normally, the opening of the urethra (the tube for urine and semen) is at the end of the penis, in the middle of its head (glans).
-About 1 in every 300 males is born with the opening on the underside, and the middle of the glans just has a blind dimple.
+Normally, the opening of the urethra is at the end of the penis, in the middle of its head (glans).
+About 1 in every 300 males is born with the opening (the meatus) on the underside, and the middle of the glans just has a blind dimple.
 This is called hypospadias.
 It tends to run in families; if one child has hypospadias, his brothers have a 1 in 20 chance of also having it.

 In 65% of men with hypospadias, the opening is on the underside of the head of the penis, near where it joins the shaft, but it can be anywhere along the underside of the shaft or even at the root of the penis near the testicles.
 If the opening is on the shaft, the end of the penis may bend when it is erect; this does not occur if the opening is near the head.
 The foreskin is often abnormal as well; part of it is missing on the underside of the penis, so it looks like a hood.